Aluminium and Aluminium Alloy Products

 Section Details

-Quality Control Order Aluminium and Aluminium Alloy Products (Quality Control) Order, 2025
+QCO Coverage Covered under Aluminium and Aluminium Alloy Products (Quality Control) regulatory framework.

-Products Covered Wrought aluminium and aluminium alloys used in forming and manufacturing utensils (pots, pans, cookware, etc.).
+Products Covered Wrought aluminium and aluminium alloy materials used for manufacturing utensils and kitchenware products, conforming to IS 21:1992.

 Ready to start your certification journey?